 Many of the Palm Springs Opera Guild Vocal Competition First Place winners are enjoying exciting careers.
 We’ve been tracking their growth and are pleased to present the following update:

 2013 Bass Adam Lau won 2nd place in our Competition 2 years ago before winning First Place in 2013.
 In June 2013, Adam covered both Antonio and Bartolo in Le nozze di Figaro under the baton of Gustavo Dudamel in Los Angeles.
 He appeared as the High Priest of Babylon in Nabucco, Angelotti/Sciarrone in Tosca and Palemon in Thaïs last spring at Florida Grand Opera in Miami.
-He sang the role of Antonio in Le nozze di Figaro at Dallas Opera last fall and this year appears in the role of Leporello in Don Giovanni at North Carolina Opera and as Don Alfonso in Cosi fan tutte at Opera Naples, Florida.
+He sang the role of Antonio in Le nozze di Figaro at Dallas Opera last fall and Don Alfonso in Cosi fan tutte at Opera Naples earlier this year.
+In April he appears in the role of Leporello in Don Giovanni at North Carolina Opera.
 Later this year Adam will sing with the Opera Theater of St. Louis in Handel’s Richard The Lionheart and interpret the role of Papa in the Seattle Opera world premier of An American Dream on August 21 and 23.
+This fall he sings the role of Martino in Rossini’s L’occasione fa il ladro with Gotham Chamber Opera.

 2011 Soprano Anush Avetisyan created the role of Alice B. Toklas in the world premiere of a new chamber version of Jonathan Sheffer’s Blood on the Dining Room Floor with text by Gertrude Stein in 2011.
 In 2012 she was a prize winner in the Loren L. Zachary Society Competition and also won First Place in the Mondavi Center Young Artists Competition.
 She was a Wolf Trap Studio Artist and performs regularly for Guild events including Opera in the Park in 2013.